-The consolidated financial statements of the Group have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs").
+The consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers ("the Regulations") and IAS 34 "Interim Financial Reporting" as endorsed by the FSC.

 (2) Basis of preparation

 - A. Except for the following items, these consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Available-for-sale financial assets measured at fair value. - (c) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. Items included in the financial statements of each of the Group are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The financial statements are presented in New Taiwan Dollars, which is the Company's functional and the Company's presentation currency.